kanata-05/in-the-works/README.md

 Also containing a list of projects that I have in mind.

 ### Image Recognition
-  A Neural Network capable of recognizing images and their contents, currently can recognize ~~hand~~mouse-written digits
+  A Neural Network capable of recognizing images and their contents, currently can recognize basic Images
-  Trained on the MNIST dataset using tensorflow and keras, 128 neurons, 2 hidden layers.
+  however, it's accuracy is rather bad and it cannot recognize humans.

 ### ~~Spinning Cube~~ Spinner
   It is now a spinner.